Rher92/poll_application/README.md

   * docker build -t flask-poll .

 Step four:
-  once created the image, you must be execute the container to play with this.
+  once created the image, you must execute the container to play it.

   * docker run -it --publish 8000:8000 flask-poll